Nettleden with Potten End Parish Council Burial Ground is located at the junction of Hempstead Lane and Pouchen End Lane.

 Some questions you may wish to ask:

-Is it possible for a husband and wife to have their ashes buried together?
+Is it possible for a husband and wife to be buried or interred together?

 How do I go about making arrangements?